 (8) In the translation, the original text has been respected, even as regards the imprecise punctuation, which nevertheless does not impede an understanding of what the visionary wished to say.

-And now, if you have read this far, you know the basic story of the Appearances of Our Lady at Fatima and why we are celebrating today the centenary of Her first Appearance in the Cova da Iria.
+And now, if you have read this far, you know the complete story of the Appearances of Our Lady at Fatima and why we are celebrating the memory of Her Appearances in the Cova da Iria.

 You have read the message of Her motherly compassion for humanity, Her desire that mankind stops offending God and so avoids Hell, and the ways given to us to make reparation for sin, both personal and collective – namely, the Rosary, devotion to the Immaculate Heart of Mary (taking the dual forms of the Consecration of Russia, and the Communions of Reparation), and prayer and sacrifice willingly borne and offered for sinners.

 You have heard what the Church was asked to do to respond to the requests of this motherly Heart, and how the Holy Father fulfilled those requests in 1984.
 And you have read what is asked of each and every one of us as part of our daily duty.

 In this, you have read what will happen if we do respond, and what will happen if we do not.
 Like Her Son, Our Lady always leaves us with free choice; She suggests, She advises, and She gently scolds – but She never forces us.